ustudent94/Multi-Agent/Assn1/readMe.txt

 The green worm is controlled using arrows press 0 on numberpad to fire bullet

-worms may be controlled simultaneously using number pad
+worms may be controlled simultaneously using number pad directionals